Disney’s Creative Strategy: The Dreamer, The Realist and The Critic

 In this stage, the team asks questions as following:

-By the end of the session your team will have come up with a solid creative idea and applicable action plan.
+As a result of the three main stages presented above, the team comes up with a solid creative idea and applicable action plan.
 In summary the first stage focused on the creative aspect and sharing creative ideas and solutions.
 The second stage focused on reality and how to turn the idea into an action plan and finally the third stage aims to identify the weakness in the idea and overcome it in a final plan or simply put everything away.

 While other creative thinking methods such as Six Thinking Hats do not restrict with a specific sequence for the steps, Disney’s Creative Strategy needs following the steps as shown above.